-Policy WC-7: The Open Space Designation is applied to a saltwater marsh and connecting streams, wetlands, riparian lands within the Secondary Plan area, as well as the islands within Wright's Cove.
-The designation is intended to provide environmental protection and retention of tree cover as a visual buffer.
-Lands within this designation shall be zoned C (Conservation) under the Land Use By-law.
-Provision shall be made in the conservation zone to allow for access to the abutting lands zoned I-3
+Policy WC-7: The Open Space Sub-Designation, as shown on Map 11, is applied to a saltwater marsh and connecting streams, wetlands, riparian lands within the Secondary Plan area, as well as the islands within Wright's Cove.
+The sub-designation is intended to provide environmental protection and retention of tree cover as a visual buffer.
+Lands within this sub-designation shall be zoned C (Conservation) under the Land Use By-law.
+Provision shall be made in the conservation zone to allow for access to the abutting lands zoned I-3 (Harbour-Oriented Industrial).

-(Harbour-Oriented Industrial).